stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In Solution Explorer, the UploadImages project is expanded, and Properties is selected from the right-click context menu.](media/vs-uploadimages.png 'Solution Explorer')

 5. Select **Debug** in the left-hand menu, then paste the connection string for your Azure Data Lake Storage Gen2 account into the **Command line arguments** text field.

-The connection string can be obtained by navigating to the **datalake{SUFFIX}** storage account, selecting **Access keys** from the left menu, and copying the Connection string value of **key1**.
+   > **Note**: To obtain the connection string:
+   >
+   > 1. In the Azure portal, navigate to the **datalake{SUFFIX}** storage account.
+   > 2. Select **Access keys** from the left menu.
+   > 3. Copy the **Connection string** value of **key1**.
+   >

    Providing this value will ensure that the required connection string is added as an argument each time you run the application.
-Additionally, the combination of adding the value here and the `.gitignore` file included in the project directory will prevent the sensitive connection string from being added to your source code repository in a later step.
+Additionally, the combination of adding the value here and having the `.gitignore` file included in the project directory will prevent the sensitive connection string from being added to your source code repository in a later step.

     ![The Debug menu item and the command line arguments text field are highlighted.](media/vs-command-line-arguments.png "Properties - Debug")